 Process a payment transaction:

-If you are interested in processing payments from your Form, contact Field2Base sales for more information.
+If you are interested in processing payments from your Form, contact your Field2Base Account Manager for more information.